t-d-k/LibreCrypt/docs/FAQ.md

 <a name="tc"></a>
 *Q: Can I use DoxBox to open my Truecrypt containers?*

 *A:* DoxBox cannot open Truecrypt containers.
 A future version may have this ability.
-For now you should open your Truecrypt container using Truecrpt and copy your files to a native DoxBox.
+For now you should open your Truecrypt container using Truecrypt and copy your files to a native DoxBox.

 * * *